-Billie Jean King wants three-setters for men at Grand Slams
+Billie Jean King wants three-setters for men at grand slams

-Tennis great Billie Jean King believes men will benefit from playing three-set matches at Grand Slam tournaments.
-Men currently play best-of-five sets at the four major events and the three-set format is used in other ATP World Tour tournaments while women play best-of-three matches in most competitions, including the grand slams.
+Best-of-five set matches take too much out of the leading men’s tennis players, and shave years off their careers, multiple grand slam champion and women’s pioneer Billie Jean King has said.
+Men currently play best-of-five sets at the four major events while the three-set format is used in other ATP World Tour tournaments.
+Women play best-of-three matches in most competitions, including the grand slams.

 “Like one time the players played in the Australian Open final.
 It took six hours.
 They could hardly walk off the court.
 I guarantee you that it took a year off their careers.”

-The retired American ace said women were willing to play five-set matches but used the entertainment industry to highlight her stance that athletes will get paid the same regardless of the duration of the matches.
+She said women were willing to play five-set matches but used the entertainment industry to make the point that athletes will get paid the same regardless of the duration of the matches.

 For all the latest Sports News, download Indian Express App